 Most shows and movies in the ‘genre’ have identifiable and catchy theme songs – or OPs as they are sometimes called.
 OPs refers to the opening songs with credits at the beginning.
 These often change between seasons of a series, too.

-The Most Iconic Anime Theme Songs
+The Best Anime Theme Songs

 The genre is huge, and there are so many soundtracks to listen to that are all amazing!
 Here is our curated list of the most well-known anime theme songs from some iconic shows.